Palem1988/blocknetdx-utils/README.md

-# Command-Line options for build-time automation
+# Optional command-Line options for build-time automation

 All arguments are optional.
 If not specified, they each carry **a default value of 1**.
 - Use *-s* or *--sequence* argument to specify the number of sequence tests to run.
 - Use *-u* or *--unittest* argument to specify the number of unit tests to run.

+You can avoid using these parameters if you set the **tests.conf** file properly.

 # Current focus

-- Setting up a configuration file for getting up and running faster.
 - Code refactorings, cleaning and improvements for unit tests.
 - Logging output improvements.
 - Completing defined sequence tests.